 What to Do to Prepare

 Uncertainty is always stressful, but if you take the time to prepare it will be easier.
 Best case scenario, you'll find a new job quickly and can give notice to your current employer.
-Worst case scenario, you'll need to handle getting fired.
+Worst case scenario, you might be fired – but again, with preparation, you can handle getting fired.